West Jersey Consciousness?

 And as late as the 1880s, Charles Perrin Smith, a Union-Republican Party leader, said of some political adversaries:

 A c2010 project on mapping what major city people affiliate with most, shows remarkable evidence that the old East Jersey/West Jersey boundary lives on in South Jersey Consciousness.

 When and how people started thinking more in terms of South Jersey than of West Jersey is not clear, but the transition seems to have started around the time of the Civil War and may indicate a new way of looking at the world that reflected that conflict (though New Jersey's Southern Counties were less sympathetic to the Confederacy than the Northern Counties ):

 The dates at which organization and company names came and went are some indication of the transition (see "The Long List" below).
 The earliest "South Jersey" reference noted so far is an 1863 newspaper published in Absecon called the South Jersey Republican .
-Of those in the dated listed below, the West Jersey Presbytery, and the West Jersey Hospital/Health System are still active (though the West Jersey Health System is now part of the Virtua) .
+Of those in the dated listed below, the West Jersey Presbytery, (now renamed the Presbytery of South Jersey), and the West Jersey Hospital/Health System are still active (though the West Jersey Health System is now part of the Virtua) .

 While not listed with dates below, current telephone listings can be found for: